As temperatures rise, so do geopolitical tensions

 It also provides a more accurate picture for governments looking to develop multilateral partnerships.
 In 2023, Denmark extended a partnership with Bangladesh to develop strategies to strengthen both countries’ resilience to climate change, as well as providing €4.7m in insurance for loss and damage in relation to climate disasters.

-“This is what I think the value chain should be at a global scale,” says Kent Jackson, design director at architecture giant Skidmore, Owings & Merrill, where he also co-leads the practice’s Climate Action Group.
+“This is what I think the value chain should be at a global scale,” says Kent Jackson, Design Partner at architecture giant Skidmore, Owings & Merrill, where he also co-leads the practice’s Climate Action Group.
 “At present, we work in our own little sector or country, but by breaking down these boundaries, we can execute projects that genuinely benefit everyone.”

 One of the most potent symbols of climate co-operation is Africa’s Great Green Wall.
 Stretching 8,000 kilometers across the continent, the project brings together governments and businesses from multiple countries to restore 100 million hectares of degraded land.
 The project, which will sequester 250 million tonnes of carbon and create 10 million jobs by 2030, is not only integral to slowing down climate change, but an example of how we can improve economic resilience in the process.